 Prospective students should be in dialogue with prospective advisors before and during the application process.We encourage site visits prior to application and/or acceptance into the program.
 See the checklist below regarding contacting us prior to completing a formal application through the Graduate College.
 For specific questions, please contact our department Graduate Program Coordinator by email Josef.Gorres@uvm.edu

 - For Admission - A Master of Science degree in an appropriate agricultural, environmental, biological, or physical science.
-Satisfactory scores on the Graduate Record Examination, general (aptitude) section.
-Additionally, some programs may have their own specific requirements.
+Additionally, some laboratory programs may have their own specific requirements.
 Students must consult and familiarize themselves with their program requirements.

 - For Advancement to Candidacy for the Degree of Doctor of Philosophy - Satisfactory completion of two academic years of graduate study in the Department of Plant and Soil Science at the University of Vermont.
 With the approval of the dean of the Graduate College and the Department of Plant and Soil Science, a master's degree may be accepted in partial fulfillment of this requirement.
 Satisfactory completion of a written and oral qualifying doctoral examination as prescribed by the department.

 - Minimum Degree Requirements for the Degree of Doctor of Philosophy - The course requirements are as follows: a total of at least forty credits of which a minimum of thirty must be taken in Plant and Soil Science and closely related disciplines (e.g. botany, chemistry, forestry, microbiology, biochemistry or geology).
 Satisfactory participation in seminars during residency is required.
 All master and doctoral students must take part in the department's undergraduate teaching program